dinhdat07/space_shooter/README.md

 ![rship](https://github.com/dinhdat07/space_shooter/assets/117900502/c64dd1a6-2212-4e9e-9c6c-0ce64957c60e)

-## Installation

-To install and run the game, follow these steps:

-1. **Clone the repository**: Use the command `git clone https://github.com/.../spaceshooter.git` to clone the repository to your local machine.

-2. **Navigate to the project directory**: Use the command `cd spaceshooter` to navigate to the project directory.

-3. **Open the project in Visual Studio **: Open Visual Studio, then choose `File > Open Folder` and select the `spaceshooter` directory.

-4. **Install SDL2**: If you haven't already, you'll need to install SDL2.
-You can download it from the SDL website and follow the instructions for your specific operating system.

-5. **Build the project**: Press `Ctrl+Shift+B` to build the project.
-Make sure you have the necessary build tools installed and configured in Visual Studio.

-## Usage
+## Installation and Usage

+### Option 1: Game Download Without Source Code
+•	Acquisition: Obtain the game in a compressed .zip format directly from the official release page.

+•	Efficiency: This approach is memory-efficient and expedites the download process, with the file size approximately 7MB.

+•	Execution: After downloading, extract the contents to a designated folder and execute SpaceShooter.exe to commence gameplay.

+### Option 2: Game Download With Source Code (Compilable)
+•	Step 1: Clone the repository to your local machine, use the command `git clone https://github.com/dinhdat07/space_shooter.git`.
+Alternatively, download a zipped archive of the code by selecting ‘Code’ -> ‘Download Zip’.
+Code Repository: All source code is located within the src folder.
+To begin playing immediately, proceed to Step 5.

+• Step 2: Visual Studio Setup: Install Visual Studio with the C++ development environment and ensure that the SDL2 libraries are included.

+• Step 3: Project Configuration: Open the cloned repository or unzipped code in Visual Studio.
+Set up the project properties to link against the SDL2 libraries.

+• Step 4: Compilation: Use Visual Studio’s built-in compiler to build the project.
+Address any issues or dependencies that arise during the compilation process.

-After a successful build, you can run the game by pressing `F5` or by choosing `Run > Start Debugging` from the menu.
+• Step 5: Game Launch: After a successful build, run the generated SpaceShooter.exe from within Visual Studio to start the game and enjoy the experience.
-In this game, you can use the arrow keys on your keyboard to move and the left control key to shoot.
-For additional controls, refer to the Guide section on the game menu.

 ## Acknowledgments
 We would like to express our gratitude to the following:

 - The instructors of the Advanced Programming course for their guidance and support throughout the development of this project.
-- Lazyfoo and Parallel Realities for providing invaluable instructions and resources that greatly aided the development of this game.
+- Lazyfoo [https://lazyfoo.net/tutorials/SDL/] and Parallel Realities [https://www.parallelrealities.co.uk/tutorials/#shooter] for providing invaluable instructions and resources that greatly aided the development of this game:

 Thank you for your interest in my Space Shooter.
 Enjoy the game!